ansonhe97/Grove-Starter-Kit/README.md

 - **Hardware connection:**
   - **Module connection:**
-    1. Default connection by PCB stamp hole.
+    - Default connection by PCB stamp hole.
-    2. Connect the Grove LED to Seeeduino Lotus's digital signal interface **D4**, Connect the Light Sensor to Seeeduino Lotus's analog signal interface **A1**.
-Connect the Sound Sensor to Seeeduino Lotus's analog signal interface **A2** using a Grove cable.
   - The Seeeduino is then connected to the computer via a USB cable.

 - **Software code:**
   - Open Arduino IDE.
-  - You can copy the code directly to Arduino IDE.
-Although we encourage you to type the code out by hand to develop your skills.
-  - When you're done, click Verify to check for syntax errors.Verify that there are no errors, and you can upload the code.
+  - Copy the following code, click Verify to check for syntax errors.Verify that there are no errors, and you can upload the code.

 ```Cpp
    //light Induction Desk Lamp